radiusxyz/bolt/testnets/holesky/README.md

 2. Validator calls the `registerValidator` function providing:
    1. Their BLS public key
    2. The BLS signature of the registration message
-   3. The address of the authorized collateral provider
+   3. The address of the authorized collateral provider & operator (commitment signer)
-   4. The address of the authorized operator

 Until the Pectra hard-fork will be activated, the contract will also expose a `registerValidatorUnsafe` function that will not check the BLS signature.
 This